doctrine/dbal/UPGRADE.md

 # Upgrade to 4.0

+## BC BREAK: removed support for "unique" and "check" column properties.

+The "unique" and "check" column properties are no longer supported.

 ## BC BREAK: removed default precision and scale of decimal columns.

 The DBAL no longer provides default values for precision and scale of decimal columns.